Dear Everyone, we are at home. In quarantine. From here, we send you our love!

-I wanted to share what I had learned through all the years of doing Art as Therapy and started searching for a neutral place do it.
+I wanted to share what I had learned through all the years and started searching for a neutral place do it.
 In 2016, finally I found it: the Mental Health Unit of the ever busy San Rafael Public Hospital.

 I received an invitation to facilitate an Art workshop with a group of survivors of one of the biggest massacres recorded during the civil war.
 The Mozote Massacre.